pegros/PEG_LIST/help/sfpegListCmp.md

     * `Query Class` (if _Apex_ mode is chosen) to specify the name of the Apex class to call (implementing **sfpegListQuery_SVC** virtual class)
     * `Query Template` (formely `Query SOQL`) to specify the SOQL/SOSL query to execute (when these modes are chosen).
+    * `Bypass Sharing ?` to check if the SOSL or SOQL query should be executed without record sharing applied.
 * Inputs required to contextualise the fetch
     * `Query Input` to specify a single JSON context object to contextualise the query or be passed as input to the Apex class fetch method
-    * For the `Query SOQL`, the properties of this JSON object are to be merged via `{{{propertyName}}}` tokens in the query string  (e.g. `{{{ID}}}` in the example above to fetch the ID property value of the input object)
+    * For the `Query Template`, the properties of this JSON object are to be merged via `{{{propertyName}}}` tokens in the query string  (e.g. `{{{ID}}}` in the example above to fetch the ID property value of the input object)
     * The values of this JSON object may be initialized via any `{{{mergeToken}}}` supported